What Is Arthritis?

 Though conditions can vary widely, arthritis is essentially the inflammation of joints.

-Osteoarthritis is the most common form of arthritis, caused when the protective, cushioned cartilage of the bones wears away.
-When there is little there to protect bone rubbing against bone, even simple daily activities become near impossible to do without sharp pain.
+Osteoarthritis is the most common form of arthritis.
+It is caused when the protective, cushioned cartilage of the bones wears away.
+With little to protect bone rubbing against bone, even simple daily activities become nearly impossible to do without sharp pain.

 The wellness retreat offered at Pritikin provides guests with the tools to make these kinds of lifestyle changes.

-Carrying excess weight puts more pressure on your joints, which can lead to increased pain and swelling if you're living with arthritis.
+Carrying excess weight puts more pressure on your joints, which can lead to increased pain and swelling if you have arthritis.
 According to MedlinePlus, weight loss is one of the most favorable lifestyle changes one living with arthritis, especially osteoarthritis, can make.

 “It turned out to be practically a miracle for me.
 My physician at Pritikin was very knowledgeable about rheumatoid arthritis,” she said.

-“I don’t follow the Pritikin guidelines to a ‘T,’ but I’m pretty vigilant because I love how I’m feeling now, and I want to keep feeling this good," Morgan said.
+“I don’t follow the Pritikin guidelines to a ‘T,’ but I’m pretty vigilant because I love how I’m feeling now, and I want to keep feeling this good,” she said.
 “I am virtually pain-free.”

 For those living with osteoarthritis or rheumatoid arthritis, the thought of even just walking may feel painful.
 However, regular physical activity and movement can do wonders to naturally alleviate many of the accompanying symptoms of the disease.

-At Pritikin, there are a number of joint-friendly forms of exercise that, when practiced regularly, may also help to strengthen muscles, bones and joints that have been weakened from arthritis.
+At Pritikin, there are a number of joint-friendly forms of exercise that, when practiced regularly, may also help to strengthen muscles, bones, and joints that have been weakened from arthritis.

 Summing Up | Can a Health Retreat Help Relieve Arthritis Pain?